rahulmahaseth/Social-Media-Link-Prediction/README.md

 - **`FB_featurization.ipynb`**: Covers feature engineering, transforming raw data into formats suitable for machine learning models.
 - **`FB_Models.ipynb`**: Implements various machine learning models to predict social media links.
 - **`README.md`**: This documentation file.

+## Featurization Techniques
+To predict links effectively, various features were engineered to represent relationships between nodes (users) in the social network:

+1. **Node-Based Features**:
+   - **Degree Centrality**: Measures the number of connections a node has.
+   - **PageRank**: Quantifies the influence of a node in the network.
+   - **Clustering Coefficient**: Indicates the level of interconnectedness of a node's neighbors.

+2. **Pair-Based Features**:
+   - **Number of Mutual Connections**: Strongly correlates with link formation.
+   - **Jaccard Similarity**: Captures the overlap between neighbors of two nodes.
+   - **Adamic-Adar Index**: Highlights shared neighbors with fewer overall connections.

+3. **Graph-Based Embeddings**:
+   - **Node2Vec**: Generates low-dimensional representations of nodes based on graph walks.
+   - **Graph Neural Networks (GNNs)**: Produces embeddings by aggregating neighborhood information.

+4. **Attribute-Based Features**:
+   - **Cosine Similarity**: Measures similarity between user attributes.
+   - **Categorical Matches**: Detects common properties, such as shared location or interests.

+5. **Temporal Features**:
+   - **Interaction Frequency**: The number of interactions between nodes over time.
+   - **Time Since Last Interaction**: Captures temporal dynamics in relationships.

+6. **Hybrid Features**:
+   - Combines multiple feature types to provide a comprehensive representation of potential links.

+These features were selected and engineered to enhance the performance of machine learning models in predicting links.

 ## Usage Instructions
 1. Begin with `FB_EDA.ipynb` to understand the dataset and perform initial analysis.